stnlykwk/canada-best-cc-offers/README.md

 **Last Updated:** Sept 7, 2025

 To jump to specific sections of this page, click on the list icon in the top right that's next to the pencil icon.
+You can also jump to a specific card's details by clicking on its name in the table.

 **Note**: Anything below this note was mostly copied from [u/le-bib](https://www.reddit.com/user/le-bib/)'s "Best current credit card offers in Canada" post on [r/churningcanada](https://www.reddit.com/r/churningcanada/).
 I created this repo so that the content below can live in one place with version control.
 Feel free to open an issue or a PR if you think the content needs updating.